eclipse-ditto/ditto/documentation/src/main/resources/_posts/2021-09-16-conditional-requests.md

 If the given condition is invalid, the request will fail with HTTP status code 400 Bad Request.

+More documentation for this feature can be found here: [Conditional Requests](basic-conditional-requests.html)

 ### Permissions for conditional requests

 In order to execute a conditional request, the authorized subject needs to have WRITE permission at the resource